larrydiamond/typescriptcollectionsframework/README.md

 Semver will be adopted once we are at version 1.0 of this framework.

 In TypeScript all objects do not inherit from Object (which we do not control anyway) so a new base Interface called Collectable has been created for the methods we would need to create in Java.

+# Thank you for all the support.
+I started this framework 3 days ago and we've already been downloaded more than 150 times.
+That's *way* *way* *way* more interest in what I'm doing than I expected.
+Thank you!

+Please feel free to email me at ldiamond at ldiamond dot com with feature requests.
+I love to hear from people putting my effort to good use.   :)